entitize/Fakeddit/README.md

 ### Usage

 `train.tsv`, `validate.tsv`, and `test.tsv` contain text and metadata for the training, validation, and public testing datasets respectively.

+If there are `Unnamed`... columns, you can ignore or get rid of them.
+Use the `clean_title` column to get filtered text data.

 `comments.tsv` consists of comments made by Reddit users on submissions in the entire released dataset.
 Use the `submission_id` column to identify which submission the comment is associated with.
 Note that one submission can have zero, one, or multiple comments.